Your membership has expired

 What to Do After the Snow Melts

 Once the weather warms up, you can take corrective action for next season.
-“Keep in mind that even if a roofing contractor removes an ice dam over the winter, they’re really only addressing a symptom, not the cause of your problem,” Rupar says.
+Even if a roofing contractor removes an ice dam over the winter, they’re really only addressing a symptom, not the cause of your problem.

 According to roofing experts, the best way to handle ice dams is to ventilate your attic and insulate between it and the living spaces of the house.
-This will minimize the temperature differential between the outside air and the air in your attic that can cause dams to form.
-You may want to consult a weatherization contractor, who can help you locate the areas of greatest heat loss and recommend how to fix them.
+This will minimize the temperature differential between the outside air and the air in your attic, which can cause dams to form.
+You may want to consult a weatherization contractor, who can help you find the areas of greatest heat loss and recommend how to fix them.